lorddev/fiddle-tunes/reels/Toss_the_Feathers/README.md

 # Toss the Feathers

-There are several versions of this tune, including one in E-minor and one in D-mixolydian, and each version has several settings out there.
+There are several versions of this tune, including one in E-dorian and one in D-mixolydian, and each version has several settings out there.
 Here is one setting for the D-mix version.